okatsn/my-stargazer/examples/example.typ

     ), // This is the official example.
 This won't take effect if you use `SECTION`.
   ),
   config-methods(
+    cover: utils.semi-transparent-cover.with(alpha: 50%), // Set the transparency for the `uncover`ed object.
     init: (self: none, body) => {
       set text(size: 24pt, font: ("Tinos", "Noto Serif CJK TC")) set list(marker: components.knob-marker(primary: self.colors.primary))